Digital Policy Hub

 Digital Policy Hub Undergraduate Fellow

 Tyler Stevenson is completing his bachelor’s degree in international economics with a minor in data science at the University of British Columbia.
 His interests are in the field of economics and the internet, with a focus on the capabilities and impact of digital neocolonialism on the development of the Global South.
-He will expand on this research as an undergraduate fellow with the Digital Policy Hub.
+He expanded on this research as an undergraduate fellow with the Digital Policy Hub.

 • Christelle Tessono - Headshot